ccoutant/dwarf-locations/013-generalize-address-spaces.md

 > --------------------- | --------------------------------------------------------------
 > `DW_AT_address_space` | Architecture specific address space (see 2.x "Address Spaces")

-In Section 2.5.4.4.3 "Memory Location Description Operations" of [Allow location description on the DWARF evaluation stack] proposal, after the paragraph that starts "A location description that is comprised of one byte address memory location description SL is defined to be a memory byte address location
+In Section 2.5.2.1 "Memory Locations" of [Allow location description on the DWARF evaluation stack] proposal, after the paragraph that starts "A location description that is comprised of one byte address memory location description SL is defined to be a memory byte address location